YingLiu4203/old-dev-blog/_posts/2017-03-01-graphql-explained.md

 ### 1.5.
 Input Types

 It is convenient to combine query variables into an input type.
 An input type is a list of anouther input type, or a non-null variant of other input type. a `Type !` means a non-null type.
+You can not resue a type as an input type or vice versa because an input type only allows basci scalar types, list types and other input types.
+Interface, unions and circular ferences are not allowed in an input type.

 ### 1.6.
 Variables